precice/precice.github.io/pages/community/community-contribute-to-precice.md

 {% include tip.html content="Get in touch with us early and we will be very happy to help you with every step!
 Open a first draft Pull Request on GitHub and we can together bring it into a fitting shape." %}

+First time working with Git?
+Watch a [short lecture on the GitHub workflow](https://www.youtube.com/watch?v=kAqp2hhv-DU), or a [longer lecture on Git](https://missing.csail.mit.edu/2020/version-control/).

 ### Structure of a tutorial

 Our tutorials generally follow a file structure similar to this: